What you need to know about the Customs

 VAT is generally due when goods are imported into the Customs Union.
-It is calculated based on the total sum of the customs value of the goods, customs and excise duties paid, if any.
+It is calculated based on the total sum of the customs value of the goods and customs and excise duties paid, if any.
 The rate of VAT depends on the country and on the nature of the imported goods.
-The standard rate of VAT in Russia is 18%, in Belarus 20% and in Kazakhstan 12%.
+The standard rate of VAT in Russia is 20%, in Belarus 20% and in Kazakhstan 12%.

-Certain goods, however, may be subject to lower rates of VAT, for example 10% VAT is currently applied in Russia and Belarus for goods such as children’s products.
-In addition, certain goods are exempt from import VAT, for example technological equipment imported as a
+Certain goods, however, may be subject to lower VAT rates.
+For example 10% VAT is currently applied in Russia and Belarus for children’s products.
+In addition, certain goods are exempt from import VAT, like technological equipment imported as a

 contribution to the charter capital of a Russian company, or medical equipment.
-In Belarus, VAT exemption is also granted in relation to certain types of technological equipment, components and spare parts classified under the product groups 73, 84, 85, 86 and 90 of the Customs Tariff of the Customs Union that are entirely used for the purpose of investment project implementation.
+In Belarus, VAT exemption is also granted in relation to certain types of technological equipment, components, and spare parts classified under the product groups 73, 84, 85, 86, and 90 of the Customs Tariff of the Customs Union that are entirely used for implementing investment projects.

 Transactions that are subject to VAT include the following:

-The customs fee is a handling fee of the customs authorities, which is levied for each submitted customs declaration.
+The customs fee is a handling fee for the customs authorities, which is levied for each submitted customs declaration.
 The calculation of the customs fee is regulated individually in the single member states.

 In Russia the amount of customs fees due depends on the customs value based on the following classification: